 It’s genuinely incredible that a card with no annual fee can offer such an array of benefits that actually add value.

-The Chase Freedom Flex credit card may still be a relatively new credit card but it’s already a “must-have” credit card for those of us who love cash back and Ultimate Rewards.
+The Chase Freedom Flex credit card is a “must-have” credit card for those of us who love cash back and Ultimate Rewards.
 The earning rates are impressive, the welcome bonus is generous, and the benefits that come with the card can be money savers all on their own.
 As far as a lot of people were concerned, this was the star credit card of 2020 and it has taken a late-in-the-year appearance from a $395/year credit card to stop it from it taking that title in 2021 as well.